Eistein/simple_shell/README.md

 handle special characters : ", ', `, \, *, &, #
 be able to move the cursor
-handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it…
+handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it